Construction Contract Dispute Resolution: One Size Does Not Fit All

 Whether or not this three-tiered approach is appropriate for a particular project requires consideration of a number of factors including project size, project complexity, familiarity of the parties, risk distribution, and length of construction.
 After weighing all factors, the three-tiered provision may prove to be inefficient and overly-burdensome for a small-scale project; or it may prove too simplistic to address the technicalities of a large commercial construction job.

 Arbitration may be the best method to resolve technical disputes or issues of law, as arbitrated issues are typically decided by attorneys with knowledge of these technicalities and legal issues.
 But arbitration may not be the best choice if a quick resolution to the dispute is required.
 While still usually faster than the courts, Arbitration is no longer the simplified, shorter, and cheaper option of years past.
-Arbitration today often includes discovery, depositions, and motions practice, which increase the length and cost of the process.
+Arbitration today often includes discovery, depositions, and motions practice, all of which increase the length and cost of the process.
 Further, choosing arbitration presents an additional set of factors to consider: how many arbitrators will there be?
 How is the arbitrator chosen?
 Who will pay for the arbitration?
 Under what body of law and procedures will the arbitration proceed?
 Perhaps appointing the architect or engineer for the project as decision maker is the best method to resolve disputes without impacting the critical path.

 In the end, the dispute resolution process must be able to work both during the construction and after substantial completion.
 What works best for one project may not for another.
 Therefore, it is in a contractor’s best interest to give thoughtful consideration to dispute resolution provisions in form contracts, even if doing so requires taking a nap break.